Who’s Responsible for Building in the Floodplain?

 Others were approved as part of more recent expansions.

-The federal government does not have the authority to restrict construction on private and state owned property.
+The federal government does not have the authority to restrict construction on private and state-owned property.

-There are numerous examples of obviously risky places where people choose to live:
+There are numerous examples of obviously risky places where people choose to live: barrier islands along the Intracoastal Waterway, the cliffs of California, and Tornado Alley.

 Federal flood insurance is often mandated by lenders for properties located in high-risk flood zones (if the property is financed).

-Zoning law is determined by local governments, period.
+That being said, zoning law is determined by local governments, period.

 Local governments approve building plans.